 People who misuse or abuse the drug might exhibit signs of a problem even if there is no addiction.
 Signs of Prozac abuse include:

 Prozac relieves symptoms of unpleasant disorders and makes a user “feel better.”
-If he or she stops using it and experiences withdrawal.
+If they stop using it they may experience symptoms of withdrawal.
 Withdrawal from Prozac triggers something known as antidepressant discontinuation symptoms.
 These last about two or three weeks and include:

 Brain zaps are another symptom of withdrawal from antidepressants.
 They are an unpleasant buzzing or electrical shock sensation.
 Brain zaps might be accompanied by dizziness or pain.
 They occur because of the alterations in the neurotransmitters in the brain and are frightening and uncomfortable.